Release specific infos

 Known issues

-• Currently energy footprint metrics of type energy are ignored for calculating total energy.
+• Energy footprint metrics of type energy are currently ignored when calculating total energy.

-• With energy footprint metrics of type power the unit is ignored and it is assumed the metric has the unit Watt.
+• For energy footprint metrics of type power, the unit is ignored and the metric is assumed to be in Watts.